Berlin street art tour

 Our Berlin street art tour is intended for both specialistsand those who want to discover this art form.
 Whether you are travelling with your family, a school group or your company, we will guide you through the city’s alternative districtsto discover unique and temporary artworks.

-As our other tours, the Berlin street art tour is fully customised.
-We adapt the route and the themes to suit your wishes and needs, whether you are already a specialist or simply curious.
+Just like our other tours, the Berlin street art guided tour can be customised.
+We adjust the routes and themes to suit your needs and requirements, whether you are already experts or simply curious.

 Why a Berlin street art tour?